-The Board found that you enlisted in the Navy on 12 December 2000.
-You received nonjudicial punishment on four occasions for offenses that included an unauthorized absence, larceny, drunk and disorderly conduct, misbehavior on watch, and drunkenness.
-On 26 November 2002 you received a general discharge by reason of misconduct due to the commission of a serious offense, and were assigned a reentry code of RE-4.
+The Board found that you enlisted in the Navy on 16 April 2008.
+You received nonjudicial punishment on two occasions for offenses that included unauthorized absence without leave on 30 April 2009, missing ship's movement, failure to obey a lawful order, and viewing child pornography on a government computer.

+On 9 December 2009 your commanding officer recommended that you be separated with a discharge under other than honorable conditions by reason of misconduct due to the commission of a serious offense.
+After review by the discharge authority, the recommendation for separation was approved and on 5 January 2010 you received a discharge under other than honorable conditions, and were assigned a reentry code of RE-4.

-The Board carefully considered your contention to the effect that your reentry code should be corrected because you have changed your life.
-The Board concluded, however, that as the assignment of a reentry code of RE-4 is required when an individual is discharged by reason of misconduct, there is no basis for any corrective action in your case.
+The Board concluded that as the assignment of a reentry code of RE-4 is required when an individual is discharged by reason of misconduct, there is no basis for any corrective action in your case.
 Accordingly, your application has been denied.
 The names and votes of the members of the panel will be furnished upon request.

 It is regretted that the circumstances of your case are such that favorable action cannot be taken.
-You are entitled to have the

-Board reconsider its decision upon submission of new and material evidence or other matter not previously considered by the Board.
+You are entitled to have the Board reconsider its decision upon submission of new and material evidence or other matter not previously considered by the Board.
 In this regard, it is important to keep in mind that a presumption of regularity attaches to all official records.
 Consequently, when applying for a correction of an official naval record, the burden is on the applicant to demonstrate the existence of probable material error or injustice.